ManukauTramping/web-site/README.md

 ### 7. Publishing

 Changes are not available to the web-site generator until they are published.
 Drafts and Changes will not be included in the web-site.

+To see outstanding changes, scroll the left-hand panel of the Content display view down to *Status*.
+You can select each status to see corresponding entries.

+You can view individual entries and Publish as required.
+You can also publish in bulk from the display list view.

 ## How to deploy web-site?